hiiamboris/red-spaces-gitlab-mirror/reference.md

 - `item` is either a char! value or a space object!
 - `attr` is a set of text attributes (bold, italic, color, etc) for the previous item

 `data` can be modified by high level kit functions or manually (in latter case the facet must be `set` after making changes to trigger internal updates).

+The easiest ways to fill data are:
+- in VID/S add a block after `rich-content` instance (as in the example above)
+- after `rich-content` space creation call `batch my-rich-content-object [deserialize [source ...]]`

 ## Document